THIS INFOMATION IS FOR PRIDE 2018.

 In previous years the Pride Festival site would be built whilst the park was completely open, this became dangerous with children running around vehicles and people playing football whilst large structures were being built.
 Pride take safety very seriously so we worked with the council and our safety team to develop a staggered closure which created safe areas for park users and safe working areas.

-Monday 31st July : the fence line will start to go up around the park.
+The fence line will start to go up around the park.
 During this time the whole park is accessible but we do advise caution as there will be lots of vehicle movement.

 You can see the dates and times of restricted park access during Pride week on the above map.